La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

-_``dri -fli''_ would be the second type of compound, meaning that its referent both drives and flies, like a bird driving a car.
+_dri -fli_ would be the second type of compound, meaning that its referent both drives and flies, like a bird driving a car.
 This is not quite the right meaning.

 ### Foreign Words and Metaphors

-The prefixes _``fo''_ , _``fn''_ and _``qo''_ start a foreign word, and all subsequent compounded words are part of it.
+The prefixes _fo_ , _fn_ and _qo_ start a foreign word, and all subsequent compounded words are part of it.
 The word must start with a C and end with a V, and so you may have to modify the word either by removing or adding letters.
 Put a glottal stop before an initial vowel.
-Sounds not in _gua\spi_ are mangled to fit. _``qo''_ is for foreign names, _``fo''_ marks a non-name predicate, and _``fn''_ is for foreign metaphors.
-As a predicate the foreign word means ``X1 is (whatever)'' but listeners rarely know its meaning, so cases are never recognized on a foreign word.
+Sounds not in _gua\spi_ are mangled to fit. _qo_ is for foreign names, _fo_ marks a non-name predicate, and _fn_ is for foreign metaphors.
+As a predicate the foreign word means X1 is (whatever) but listeners rarely know its meaning, so cases are never recognized on a foreign word.
 Normally you attach it as a metaphor to a _gua\spi_ predicate, both to provide cases and to give the listener a cue, if not to the exact meaning, at least to the category of the meaning.
 For example,

 >